 The graduate certificate in Science Education is for doctoral students who are interested in developing expertise in science education across and within a range of theoretical and methodological perspectives, including cognition, sociocultural, and feminist/critical perspectives along with both qualitative and quantitative methodologies.

 The graduate certificate in Sport Coaching and Leadership develops disciplinary knowledge and skills to help students become more effective coaches and sport leaders at intercollegiate, interscholastic, and community levels.
 For teachers with an interest in coaching or sport leadership, this certificate is an ideal add-on to a master’s degree from the College of Education.
 As a stand-alone graduate certificate, it is ideal for coaches and sport leaders at any level that are looking to improve their sport science, coaching, and sport leadership knowledge.

 Teaching and Learning in Postsecondary Education Graduate Certificate

 The graduate certificate in Teaching and Learning in Postsecondary Education is designed to assist educators and practitioners from a variety of professional settings and disciplines who seek to enhance their understanding of teaching and learning issues for adult learners.
 Courses facilitate an overall understanding of learning in adulthood and what implications this knowledge holds for helping adults learn in postsecondary institutions, organizations, and in the broader society.

-The graduate certificate in Urban Education is for master’s and doctoral students who have a particular interest in teaching and conducting research within the contexts of urban communities.
-They aspire to understand and focus on issues such as the racial academic achievement gap; allocation of resources for urban schools; contexts of social, cultural, and economic differences; and transforming how urban children learn to be engaged participants in their communities.
+The graduate certificate in Urban Education is for master’s and doctoral students who aspire to understand and focus on issues relevant to urban school contexts, such as racial test score gaps; allocation of resources; contexts of social, cultural, and economic differences; urban disinvestment; and transforming how school leaders learn to better engage children and families in their school communities.